-Nevada 86-0931332 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 2685 S. Melrose Drive, Vista, California 92081 (Address of principal executive offices) (Zip Code) (Regist 877-505-3589 rant's telephone number, including area code) Securities re gistered pursuant to Section 12(b) of the Act: None Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share FLUX Nasdaq Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the issuer was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \blacksquare No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 2685 S. Melrose Drive, Vista, California 92081 (Address of principal executive offices) (Zip Code) 877-505- 589 (Registrant's telephone num r, including area code) Securities registered pursuant to S ction 12(b) of the Act: None Title of Each Class Trading Symb (s) Name of each exchange on which registered Common Stock, par value \$0.001 per share FLUX Nasdaq Capital Market Securities registered pursuant to S etion 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be filed by months (or for such shorter period that the issuer was required to file such reports), and (2) Indicate by check mark whether the registrant has submitted electronically every Intera 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an accelerate company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller repo has been subject to such filing requirements for the past 90 days.
+Yes No □ ive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ registrant was required to submit such files).
+Yes No □ filer, a non-accelerated filer, a smaller reporting company or an emerging growth Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 Yes □ No ■ of the Exchange Act).
+The number of shares of registrant's common stock outstanding as of May 10, 2022 was 1 996,658.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square

-The number of shares of registrant's common stock outstanding as of February 8, 2022 was 15,987,502.